CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

-# HOL-1: Exercise 2: Onboard Azure Arc enabled servers to Azure Sentinel and Security Center
+# HOL-1: Exercise 2: Onboard Azure Arc enabled servers to Microsoft Sentinel and Security Center

 In the last excercise, we had enabled Linux Machine and Kubernetes cluster on Azure Arc and verified it.
-Now let's see how to onboard your Azure Arc enabled server to Azure Sentinel and start collecting security-related events.
-Azure Sentinel provides a single solution for alert detection, threat visibility, proactive hunting, and threat response across the enterprise.
+Now let's see how to onboard your Azure Arc enabled server to Microsoft Sentinel and start collecting security-related events.
+Microsoft Sentinel provides a single solution for alert detection, threat visibility, proactive hunting, and threat response across the enterprise.

-## Task 1: Onboard Azure Arc enabled servers to Azure Sentinel
+## Task 1: Onboard Azure Arc enabled servers to Microsoft Sentinel
-Azure Sentinel comes with several connectors for Microsoft solutions, available out of the box and providing real-time integration.
-For physical and virtual machines, you can install the Log Analytics agent that collects the logs and forwards them to Azure Sentinel.
+Microsoft Sentinel comes with several connectors for Microsoft solutions, available out of the box and providing real-time integration.
+For physical and virtual machines, you can install the Log Analytics agent that collects the logs and forwards them to Microsoft Sentinel.
 Arc enabled servers supports deploying the Log Analytics agent using the following methods:

 #### Using the VM extensions framework:
 This feature in Azure Arc enabled servers allows you to deploy the Log Analytics agent VM extension to a non-Azure Windows and/or Linux server.
 VM extensions can be managed using the following methods on your hybrid machines or servers managed by Arc enabled servers: